the-foreign-architect/frontend-gridsome/content/guides/singapore/index.md

 I visited Singapore in 2018.
 Most of my time was spent running from building to building, checking all the crazy/weird/great/mind-blowing architecture in the city.
 In one week, I savored delicious food, slept in two buildings from WOHA and in one from Safdie, walked dozens of kilometers all over town, and visited some of the most exciting architecture in Singapore.

 Architecture in Singapore is plentiful and varied.
-In one week I could only have a taste of it.
+In one week, I could only have a taste of it.
 There is so much to see.
 Take this list as a simple and small curated list of what I consider the coolest, most daring, most audacious architecture in town.

 ### Background